kAbhi/coding-project/README.md

 2. Create user availability.
 Allow CRUD operations.
 3. If the second user is registered and sets availability, provide a screen with overlap of their schedules.
 4. If the second user is not registered, show them first user's availability to book a slot.

-5.
-- What trade-offs are you making in your design?
+- Q. What trade-offs are you making in your design?
 1. Timezone support : I'm focusing on building basic functionality so timezone support is not available.
 2. Recurring events : Finding overlap in schedule has basic logic so recurring events is not supported.
 3. Performance : I'm assuming small-scale implementation and logic is not optimised for large input.

-- Working code - we should be able to pull and hit the code locally.
+- Q. Working code - we should be able to pull and hit the code locally.
 Bonus points if deployed somewhere.
+- A. Code can be pulled and run locally.
+It needs Java 17 and runs locally using Spring boot.
+Code uses in-memory H2 database.
+You can run the CalendlyApplication.java after cloning the repo.

-- Any good engineer will make hacks when necessary - what are your hacks and why?
+- Q. Any good engineer will make hacks when necessary - what are your hacks and why?
+1. In-Memory DB : Using an in-memory DB for MVP instead of setting up full DB.
+2. Manual DTO mapping : Mapped the entity models with DTOs manually instead of using mapping library.

 We don't care about